 The below information contains advice from Public Health England and the World Health Organisation.

-- A HIGH TEMPERATURE OR A NEW, CONTINUOUS COUGH
+- A NEW, CONTINUOUS COUGH

 Some patients will also have received a text, letter or both from NHS England if they are identified as having a condition that makes them extremely vulnerable from COVID-19.
 These are patients who suffer from:

 People with a solid organ transplant such as a kidney or liver transplant

 People with specific cancers

 People with cancer who are undergoing active chemotherapy or radical radiotherapy for lung cancer

 People with cancers of the blood or bone marrow such as leukaemia, lymphoma or myeloma who are at any